shaunxcode/jsedn/README.md

 Will output ```["electric", "pink"]```.
 Definitely working in both directions.

 ###Command Line
 If you have installed via npm you will have a jsedn script that accepts input via pipe/stdin.
-Currently takes -s flag for "select" which you pass a path separated by space. -j encodes input as JSON.
+Currently takes -s flag for "select" which you pass a path separated by space. -j encodes input as JSON. -p indicates pretty print for json output.

 	> echo "{:a first-item :b [{:name :walter :age 50 :kids [:A :B :C]}]}" | jsedn -s "b 0 kids 2"
 	outputs: b 0 kids 2 => :C